 The Authority's purposes, vision and intended outcomes for residents, visitors and other stakeholders are identified in a range of policy documents.
 The overarching vision for the management of the Forest is set out in the Partnership Plan 2015 - 2020.
-The plan was developed and approved in 2015 following extensive community engagement: a total of 27 organisations are set to deliver the plan over the five years.
-This is the first such New Forest Partnership Plan and has encouraged a wide range of important stakeholders to put down in writing what they will be doing for the Forest during this time, increasing governance and accountability for all.
-The Authority is currently working with its partners through the New Forest Leadership Group to review the Partnership Plan to cover the period 2020-2025.
+The plan was developed and approved in 2015 following extensive community engagement; a total of 27 organisations are set to deliver the plan over the five years.
+This was the first such New Forest Partnership Plan and has encouraged a wide range of important stakeholders to put down in writing what they will be doing for the Forest during this time, increasing governance and accountability for all.

+We are currently working with our partners, through the New Forest Leadership Group, to review the Partnership Plan to cover the period 2020-2025.
 The Plan is a key document for the National Park, setting out the overall vision and approach in delivering the two national park purposes and duty.
-Members will be involved in shaping the drafting of the vision, objectives and actions of the new Plan through future Authority and Resources, Audit and Performance Committee meetings as well as Member workshops.
-Once the vision and objectives have been agreed by the Leadership Group there will be a period of engagement with a wide range of New Forest organisations and neighbouring authorities with a public engagement process planned for early 2020.
-The aim is to have the new Partnership Plan 2020-2025 published in time for the New Forest Show in 2020.
+Members have been and will continue to be involved in shaping the drafting of the vision, objectives and actions of the new Plan through Authority and Resources, Audit and Performance Committee meetings as well as Member and Staff workshops.
+The vision and objectives have been agreed by the Leadership Group and the Authority and its partners have commenced a period of engagement with the public and a wide range of New Forest organisations and neighbouring authorities.

-The Authority's Business Plan and annual Work Programmes take their cue from the Partnership Plan, incorporating those actions for which the Authority has direct responsibility.
-The Authority adopted a new Business Plan covering the period 2018-2021 at its Authority meeting on 22 March 2018 following extensive consultation of members and staff.
-This extensive consultation was invaluable in identifying the priorities and objectives to be included in the Plan over the next three years and responding proactively to future challenges and opportunities affecting the New Forest National Park.
-The annual Work Programme which sits under the Business Plan, presents an account and assessment of the Authority's activities, alongside the separate reports of its financial position and performance and are aligned to the Authority's purposes and duty of Protect, Enjoy, Prosper and Aiming for Excellence.
+The Authority's Business Plan and annual Work Programmes take their cues from the Partnership Plan, incorporating those actions for which the Authority has direct responsibility.
+The Authority adopted a new Business Plan covering the period 2018-

+2021 at its Authority meeting on 22 March 2018 following extensive consultation of Members and Staff.
+This extensive consultation was invaluable in identifying the priorities and objectives to be included in the Plan over the three-year term of the Plan and responding proactively to future challenges and opportunities affecting the New Forest National Park.
+The annual Work Programme which sits under the Business Plan, presents an account and assessment of the Authority's activities, alongside the separate reports of its financial position and performance and are aligned to the Authority's purposes and duty of Protect, Enjoy, Prosper and Aiming for Excellence, as well as the overarching Strategic Themes.
 Progress is monitored regularly by Executive Board and the Resources, Audit and Performance Committee.
-At the same meeting, members adopted a new Work Programme for 2018/19 containing actions specifically supporting the priorities and objectives within the new Business Plan; progress against the actions in the programme are closely monitored by officers and the Resources, Audit and Performance Committee.
+At its meeting on 16 March 2020, the Resources, Audit and Performance Committee noted that there had been a number of significant developments since the current Business Plan had been approved and agreed that 2020/21 would constitute a 'bridging' work programme which acknowledged new developments such as the Landscapes Review, 25-year environment plan and the climate and nature emergency and moved towards the drafting of a new Business Plan.

-The Authority is in the third year of a four-year grant settlement and the Authority's Medium-Term Financial Plan for 2018/19 was drafted to cover three financial years and therefore extends one year beyond the current grant settlement period.
+In 2019/20, the Authority entered the final year of a four-year grant settlement and the Authority's Medium-Term Financial Plan was drafted to cover three financial years and therefore extended two years beyond the current grant settlement period (the grant was latterly extended to cover a further year in 2020/21 at the same level of funding).
 The Authority is focusing resources towards developing medium-term strategic plans for key areas of work and to identify how the Authority and its partnerships can work together to achieve even more for the Forest - these themes provide important direction in the annual work programmes.